Libr-AI/fairlib/docs/hyperparameter_tuning.md

     - **Discriminator architecture**
         [Elazar and Goldberg (2018)](https://arxiv.org/pdf/1808.06640.pdf) explore different capacities of adversarial component by increasing the `adv_hidden_size`, and show that there is no significant difference.
 Moreover, [Stacey et al. (2020)](https://aclanthology.org/2020.emnlp-main.665.pdf) investigate the influence of varying `adv_n_hidden` and `adv_activation_function`, and show that even a linear adversary (single layer MLP with a linear activation function) leads to similar results of using a more complex adversary.
     - **Adv level**
-        The most common choice of `adv_level` is the last hidden layer, for example, a LSTM model followed by a output layer (`--last_hidden last_hidden`).
+        The most common choice of `adv_level` is the last hidden layer, for example, a LSTM model followed by a output layer (`--adv_level last_hidden`).
 We take the LSTM output as the input to adversary.
-[Wang et al. (2019)](https://arxiv.org/pdf/1811.08489.pdf) also consider adding adversaries at different levels, for example at the input level, which leads to a mask for the inputs (`--last_hidden input`), and at the intermediate level of the encoder.
+[Wang et al. (2019)](https://arxiv.org/pdf/1811.08489.pdf) also consider adding adversaries at different levels, for example at the input level, which leads to a mask for the inputs (`--adv_level input`), and at the intermediate level of the encoder.
 However, their experiments show that last hidden layer (final convolutional layer of ResNet-50) consistently outperform other methods.
 [Wadsworth et al. (2018)](https://arxiv.org/abs/1807.00199) also train a different variant which takes logits as input and even argue that inputs from hidden layers are not necessary.
-We implement this type as `--last_hidden output`.
+We implement this type as `--adv_level output`.
     - **Update frequency**
         There are mainly two types of adversarial training strategies: (1) GAN-style, which iteratively train the discriminator to identify protected attributes, and train the main model to make predictions while unlearn the discriminator (`--adv_update_frequency Epoch`); and (2) using Gradient Reversal Layer during backpropagation, which formulate the adversarial training as a multi-task learning that train the main model and adversarial component jointly (`--adv_update_frequency Batch`).
     - **Lambda**